Torque to Yield Bolts

 The torque to yield bolt has a smaller shaft diameter and can adapt to the expansion of the aluminum cylinder head, applying a more constant clamping force.
 As a result, they are popular in modern vehicles.
 Many vehicles have these bolts in the engine and even the suspension.

 Cylinder head bolts are vital, and failure results in a head gasket leak.
 TTY bolts can stretch beyond their yield point; therefore, most manufacturers recommend discarding them after removal.
 The bolts can be expensive, but failure to replace them can lead to stripped threads, broken bolts (hard to remove), and a costly comeback (leaking cylinder head gasket).

 There are two terms related to this phenomenon.
 The first is elastic deformation, and the second is plastic deformation:

 1. Elastic deformation:

 Bolts are elastic and stretch to apply a clamping load.
-Elastic deformation is the amount of force or torque where the bolt hasn't changed shape or length.
-At this point, the bolt is reusable because it hasn't changed its shape.
+Elastic deformation is the amount of force or torque where the bolt has not changed shape or length.
+At this point, the bolt is reusable because it has not changed its shape.

 2. Plastic deformation: